rmarting/strimzi-migration-demo/README.md

 # Red Hat AMQ Streams Migration Demo

-This repo includes a set of resources to demonstrate how Apache MirrorMaker2 could help in a migration from a source Apache Kafka cluster to another Apache Kafka cluster.
+This repo includes a set of resources to demonstrate how Apache MirrorMaker2 could help in a migration from a source Apache Kafka cluster to another Apache Kafka cluster :rocket:.

 The scenario covered in this repo is to have an Active-Passive deployment of Apache Kafka clusters deployed in different OpenShift clusters.

-This repo was tested in:
+This repo was tested :sparkles: in:

 * Source Environment:
   * Red Hat OpenShift Container Platform 4.5.18